Colin Gubbins: Second World War

 When British forces were mobilized in August 1939, Gubbins was appointed Chief of Staff to the military mission to Poland led by Adrian Carton de Wiart.
 Gubbins and some of a contingent from MI(R) arrived in Warsaw on 3 September, within hours of the British declaration of war, but after only a few days the mission was forced by the rapidly deteriorating situation to abandon Warsaw.
 They finally crossed into Roumania in late September.
 Gubbins and Carton de Wiart were among the first people to report on the effectiveness of the German Panzer tactics.

 In October 1939, following his return to Britain, Gubbins was sent to Paris as the head of a military mission to the Czech and Polish forces under French command.

+At this stage in the war, Gubbins consistently oversold the abilities of MI(R) to the Czechs and the Romanians.
+He overpromised on what MI(R) was, and what he could do for the resistance networks there.
+His superior officer, Jo Holland, became embarrassed and enraged at Gubbins' unprofessional conduct in Europe, and recalled him from the field for reprimand.
+One of Holland's greater points of regret with Gubbins was that he was consistently undermining the missions of another unit that existed at this time, the Section for Destruction (Section D), which was a unit of the Secret Intelligence Service (MI6).

 He was summoned from France in March 1940 to raise the Independent Companies, forerunners of the British Commandos, which he later commanded in several actions in Nordland during the Norwegian campaign (9 April – 10 June 1940).
 Although he was criticized in some quarters for having asked too much of untried troops, he proved to be a bold and resourceful commander.
 During the operations around Bodø, he assumed command of 24th (Guards) Brigade, and was ruthless in dismissing a Guards battalion commander whose nerve had apparently failed.
 Gubbins was awarded the Distinguished Service Order for his service in the campaign.

 Although he was recommended for command of a division by Lieutenant General Claude Auchinleck, the commander of all troops in the Norwegian campaign, on his return to Britain he nevertheless rejoined MI(R) and was directed by General Headquarters Home Forces to form the secret Auxiliary Units, a commando force based around the Home Guard together with regular army sabotage teams, to operate on the flanks and to the rear of German lines if Britain were ever invaded.
+This was an idea that was initially invented by the leader of Section D, a man named Laurence Grand, who had actually established an organization called the Home Defence Scheme.
+Gubbins, and other members of the uniformed military he was acquainted with, were extremely distrustful of civilian undercover operatives being in control of large weapons stashes, which prompted the transfer of this program to MI(R).